-Focusing on health and safety standards by ensuring process safety remains a core value for the Company.
-QAMCO's JV progressed throughout the year towards its HSE goal of ensuring all workplaces are safe for everyone.

-Workplace safety delivered steadfast production targets as per the plan, while Company's JV rolled-out a successful vaccination campaign for majority of its workforce.
-Other key HSE achievements during the year included, no recordable heat related incidents were recorded; delivering the best safety performance in the aluminium industry; and achieve a target of becoming most efficient energy consumer.
+Focusing on health and safety standards by ensuring process safety remains a core value for the JV.
+QAMCO's JV progressed throughout the year towards its HSE goal of ensuring all workplaces are safe for everyone, coupled with, delivery of steadfast production targets as per the plan.
+Other key HSE achievements during the year included, no recordable heat related incidents were recorded involving Qatalum employees; delivering among the best safety performance in the aluminium industry; and continued focus on minimizing JV's energy consumption.

-The JV's strategy has been designed to persistently enhance its existing HSE standards.
-While working to retain leading HSE position in the region, JV has a strategy to benchmark its HSE program with Aluminium Stewardship Initiatives, while aiming to deliver continued operational excellence.
+While working to retain leading HSE position in the region, JV has a strategy to benchmark its HSE program with Aluminium Stewardship Initiatives (ASI), while aiming to deliver continued operational excellence.
+In this regard, QAMCO's JV has successfully been certified on all parts of its value chain under the ASI such as; ASI Performance Standard V2:2017; and ASI Chain of Custody (CoC) Standard V1:2017.